Intercourse, Lies, and Passionola – Cocktail Wonk

 • gold passionola with rum

-• Crimson passionola with tequila
+• Pink passionola with tequila

 Liquor retailer ad for passional/liquor combos